 - Double vision

 Vision issues can also lead to other health problems, such as poor balance, headaches, and sensitivity to light.
 We can order medical examinations to document all conditions that might be related to your visual eyesight impairment and use them to argue for the highest possible disability rating.

 Do I need a lawyer to obtain VA disability for visual eyesight impairment?

 It is possible to apply for VA disability without a lawyer.
 However, working with a qualified VA disability attorney can offer a better chance of a favorable outcome.
 The VA’s rules are complex and intricate, and their decisions often seem random.
 The VA denies many veterans the compensation to which they are rightfully entitled despite them having a valid diagnosis and a seemingly obvious connection to military service.
 The reasons are not always clear.

 The attorneys at Chisholm Chisholm & Kilpatrick LTD have over 25 years of experience fighting the VA, and we know what to expect when presenting your case to the VA.
-We can take the burden off your shoulders and handle the entire process from beginning to end, keeping you in the loop every step of the way.
-Call us today for a free consultation: 401-331-6300.« Return to the Veterans' Resource Center
+We can take the burden off your shoulders and handle the entire process for you, keeping you in the loop every step of the way.
+Call us today for a free consultation: 401-331-6300.

 OUR CLIENTS LOVE US, AND SO WILL YOU.
 SEE WHAT CCK CLIENTS HAVE TO SAY.